aws-samples/rag-with-amazon-bedrock-and-pgvector/README.md

 * Alternate vector embedding providers like HuggingFace and/or Amazon Titan would require some code changes (*specifically in the Lambda function(s) that update PGVector via LangChain, and the ECS application running the RAG app*).

+* The model used in this sample is [Anthropic's Claude V1 Instant](https://aws.amazon.com/bedrock/claude/).
+You can change the model by providing an environment variable `FOUNDATION_MODEL_ID` to the rag app in the [rag-app-stack.ts](./lib/rag-app-stack.ts?plain=1#L143).
+You can find the different model IDs on the [AWS Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids-arns.html)

 * Key concepts / techniques covered in this sample -
     * PGVector as an Open source Vector database option for RAG applications
     * Running Lambda functions in VPCs to interact with RDS databases in private subnet(s)